-A six digit numerical value that identifies the organizational structure that the transaction is charged/credited to.
+A six-digit numerical value identifying the organizational structure the transaction is charged/credited to.
 In Legacy this was referred to as the UDDS.
 The first two digits represent Division, the second two digits represent Department, and the last two digits represent Sub-Department.
 For example department 037780 represents:

-- Organizational Edits – Also commonly referred to as org edits, department edits, combos or “The Tree”.
+- Organizational Edits – Also commonly referred to as org edits, department edits, combos or “The Tree.”
 These define all of the fund-program combinations that are valid for a department.
-This is one of the more common edit errors that users will encounter.
+This is one of the more common edit errors users will encounter.

 - Department ID Search Tool

 - Instructions for department change requests

 A one digit alpha or numerical value identifying the activity type of the transaction.
 Based on the Financial Accounting and Reporting Manual for Higher Education, published by the National Association of College and University Business Officers (NACUBO).